isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-in-search-of-the-seven-sisters-festival.md

 <br><br>
 Stockard, J.E.
 (1989). <i>Daughters of the Canton delta: Marriage patterns and economic strategies in South China, 1860–1930</i>.
 Stanford, Calif.: Stanford University Press.
 (Not available in NLB holdings)</div>

+#### **Who, When and Where**

+Using the interviews as the basis for exploratory research, it is possible to piece together a fairly detailed profile of the festival.
+Firstly, it is clear that the festival involved many groups of people – formal organisers, informal organisers and their patrons, lay worshippers as well as casual visitors.

+The driving force behind the festival was the *amah* community of Chinatown, where several such clan organisations and sisterhoods were established.
+These *amahs* would have planned for the event months ahead, and their clan premises served as the primary festival sites in Chinatown.